Fast X: Sequel

-Immediately following Fast Xs release, Diesel claimed that, depending on the film's performance, Universal aimed to produce two sequels.
-Leterrier later did not confirm whether the eleventh film would be the franchise's last installment.
-A standalone sequel to Fast X, titled Fast & Furious Presents: Hobbs & Reyes was soon announced, with Dwayne Johnson and Jason Momoa set to star.
-Several reports in late May 2023 indicated that although Fast X would directly lead to the development of an eleventh film, Fast Xs budget and relative modest box office performance meant any sequel would serve as the final film in the franchise.
-In January 2024, it was reported that an eleventh film could be "a throwback to the original", consisting of a single mission and a different antagonist instead of Dante.
-One month later, Diesel confirmed the eleventh film would be the final installment in the franchise.
-In May 2024, Leterrier announced that the film was delayed from its expected release date of April 4, 2025, to an unspecified date in 2026.
-In June 2025, Diesel stated the film was again delayed, now until April 2027, and that the character Brian O'Conner will return.
-He also claimed the film "will go back to the roots of the franchise", hinting a return to the franchise's street racing elements.
-On October 4, 2025, a report from The Wall Street Journal said that a spokesperson for Universal confirmed that Fast 11 currently has no release date and could potentially be cancelled.
-The report further states that Universal and Diesel can't come to an agreement for the film, as the studio will not green light the film if the budget exceeds 200 million, due to the underperformance of Fast X. Additionally, the studio wishes to either cut screen time from some cast members, or remove them entirely from the film, as well as reduce the number of stunts, in order to lower the budget.
-But later on October 21, 2025 Diesel confirmed that the budget has been resolved and production will begin before the end of the year and planned spin offs of the franchise have also been placed on hold indefinitely.
+After Fast Xs release, Diesel announced plans for two sequels, depending on the film's performance.
+However, Leterrier did not confirm if the eleventh film would be the final installment.
+A standalone sequel starring Johnson and Momoa, titled Fast & Furious Presents: Hobbs & Reyes, was soon announced.
+Reports in May 2023 suggested that while Fast X would lead into the eleventh film, Fast Xs budget and relative modest box office performance meant that the sequel could be the franchise's last.
+In January 2024, it was rumored that the eleventh film would be "a throwback to the original" with a new antagonist, rather than Dante.
+Diesel confirmed in February 2024 that the eleventh film would be the franchise's last.

+In May 2024, the film was delayed from April 4, 2025, to an unspecified date in 2026, and was delayed again in June 2025 to April 2027.
+Diesel later stated that Brian O'Conner would return in the eleventh film and it "will go back to the roots of the franchise", hinting a return to the franchise's street racing elements.
+However, in October 2025, The Wall Street Journal reported that the film could be canceled if its budget exceeds $200 million and that Universal sought to reduce the film's cast and stunts.
+That same month, Diesel stated that the film's budget issues were resolved and that production would begin by the end of the year, though planned spin-offs were put on hold.
+On January 30, 2026, the sequel's title was revealed as Fast Forever.
+It is set to be theatrically released on March 17, 2028, and will serve as the final main installment in the franchise.
+In March 2026, Michael Lesslie was hired as the film's screenwriter, replacing Zach Dean and Aaron Rabin.
+In August 2026, Diesel announced the screenplay was completed and that filming would begin that December.